-The Moore Center is a leader in developing cutting-edge research and tools that enable us to identify, value and protect nature.
+The Moore Center is a leader in developing cutting-edge research and tools that enable governments, communities, businesses and others to identify, value and protect nature.

 Collaboration is critical, and we expect Conservation International to continue to build strong alliances and maintain its commitment to solid science and critical thinking.

-Most importantly, our scientific findings inform and inspire decisions and investments by Conservation International, donors and the public and private sector, from communities to the global level.
+Most importantly, our scientific findings inform and inspire policies and investments by Conservation International, donors and the public and private sectors — from local communities to global decision-makers.